Jstafford98/corvus/README.md

 **What to know:** The key is stored as plain text on disk inside your Firefox profile.
 Anyone with access to your filesystem and your Firefox profile directory could read it.
 For a personal machine this is an acceptable tradeoff; if you're on a shared machine, be aware of that.

+**What gets sent to your provider:** Every tool result — screenshots, page text, element content, script output — is included in the message sent to your AI provider.
+If a tool runs while sensitive information is visible on the page (a password field that has been filled, an API key shown in a settings panel, a login form, a private document), that content may be captured and sent.
+You are shown an approval card before each tool executes, so you can deny any call that you think would capture something you don't want to share.
+As a general rule: if you wouldn't be comfortable with your AI provider seeing what's on screen, deny the tool call or navigate away first.

 ---

 ## MCP servers